Haj 2026 / 1447H

 Issuance of Letter of Intent

-Applicants who registered before 7 March 2014 will begin receiving their Letter of Intent via the portal from 31 October 2025 onwards.
+Applicants who registered before 7 March 2014 would have received their Letter of Intent via the portal from 31 October 2025 onwards.
 To ensure timely communication, applicants must keep their contact details including residential address, mobile number, and email address updated in the portal.

 All applicants for the Haj 2026 (1447H) are required to complete the following steps by 21 November 2025: